zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 470.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
-The Learning Guide contains all of the vocabu lary, definitions, sample sentences, additional definitions, cultural notes, compreh ension checks, and a complete transcript of everything we say on this episode.
+Go there to download a Learning Guide for this episode.
+The Learning Guide contains all of the vocabulary, definitions, sample sentences, additional definitions, cultural notes, compreh ension checks, and a complete transcript of everything we say on this episode.

 This episode is a dialogue between Lee and Kira about something called a “spoiler,” which is when you tell someone how a movie or a television show ends – what its conclusion is.
 Let’s get started.